Putnami

 Forms & Actions

-Forms in @putnami/react use progressive enhancement: they work without JavaScript and become richer with it.
+Forms in @putnami/web use progressive enhancement: they work without JavaScript and become richer with it.
 Actions handle form submissions on the server.

 Basic form